CarlosIgreda/Portfolio-setup-and-mobile-first/README.md

   - Media queries allow you to apply CSS styles depending on a device's general type (such as print vs. screen) or other characteristics such as screen resolution or browser viewport width.

+- **What is accessibility?**

+  - Accessibility is essential for developers and organizations that want to create high quality websites and web tools, and not exclude people from using their products and services.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>